gil/angular-palette/README.md

  - Export commands from more than one controller at a time.
  - Custom Scroll Area - Styled right in all browsers and better scrolling while following results in the palette with up/down keys.
- - Handle MouseTrap shortcut key binding in one go, and display those key combos in the palette like Sublime Text does.
  - Docs

 ### Dependencies